-Are exosomes safe?
+Are exosomes treatments safe?

 Talat Kara